elieraad/pilates-management/database/README.md

 ## Database Schema

 ### Studios
-- Represents the Pilates studio businesses
+- Represents the Fitness studio businesses
 - Has direct relationship with auth.users

 ### Licenses